SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 | Build the query using the following... | Please build the query using the following... | We need them to complete a task.
 No need for please. |
 | To add a new collector:<br/>1.
 Access Sumo Logic and find the... | 1.
 When you need to add a new collector, access Sumo Logic and find the... | Introduce your instructions with the goal, then dive into the instructions.
 This is called a stem, and it helps focus the task and keeps you active. |

+## Abbreviations

+Avoid the use of abbreviations like “e.g.”, “i.e.”, and “etc.”.
+Although they may be well understood, such abbreviations don’t support our goal of a conversational tone.
+In other words, don’t use language you wouldn’t use verbally.

+* Instead of "e.g.", use “for example”
+* Instead of "i.e.", use “that is”

 ## Acronyms

 An acronym uses the first initials of a word or phrase, for brevity.
 Our industry is full of them, and they can get confusing if their usage isn't clear.
 Acronyms should be capitalized, if not used directly in a query, etc. Unless the usage is clear from the context, for the first usage, spell out the phrase, then present the acronym in parenthesis.
 For example: Secure Shell (SSH).